Jane E. says her daily practice of yoga makes her more flexible, improves her concentration, and gives her an aerobic workout as well.

 Yoga combines physical postures, breathing techniques, and meditation.
 Its purpose is to increase relaxation and balance the mind, body, and spirit.
 Yoga means "union" or "yoke," and it is believed that this describes the union between body and soul.
 Yoga was developed as a discipline to help practitioners reach spiritual enlightenment.

 There is some research that suggests that yoga might help with conditions like carpal tunnel syndrome, depression, anxiety, osteoarthritis, and improving balance in seniors.
 Even though there is some evidence that suggests that yoga might be good for your health, yoga should never be used as a substitute for conventional medical care.
 If you have a medical condition or problem, consult your doctor before starting yoga.
 Learn about the physical demands of the type of yoga you are interested in and discuss them with your doctor.

 Different Kinds of Yoga

-Ashtanga yoga is a physically demanding form of the practice.
-This yoga uses a concept of "flow" that has participants moving continuously and jumping from one posture to another, building strength, flexibility, and stamina.
+is a physically demanding form of the practice.
+This yoga uses a concept of flow that has participants moving continuously and jumping from one posture to another, building strength, flexibility, and stamina.
 This is a real workout and not for those looking for leisurely stretching exercises.

-was developed by Swami Satchidananda relies on breathing exercises (pranayama) and meditation as much as on postures for the practice.
+was developed by Swami Satchidananda and relies on breathing exercises and meditation as much as on postures for the practice.

 is a style of yoga that uses props such as blocks and belts to aid practitioners in performing many of the more difficult postures, and great attention is paid to a precise alignment of postures.